conventional-changelog/conventional-changelog/packages/conventional-recommended-bump/README.md

 Type: `function`

+A function that takes parsed commits as argument.

+Return an object including `level` and `reason`. level is a `number` indicating what bump it should be and `reason` is the reason of such release.

-A function that takes parsed commits as argument and returns a number indicating what bump it should be.
+For backward compatibility, it could return a `number` indicating what bump it should be.

 ###### whatBump(commits)